CodePathFinalProject-InstantFeedback/InstantFeedbackFiles/README.md

    *
 * Creation - User can create a new resource
    * Professors can add a course, and assignments within it.
+   * Students can register for the available courses.

 * Stream - User can scroll through important resources in a list
-    * Students can register for the available courses.
+   * Professor and students can view their courses.
-    * Students can provide a rating in five stars for all the added assignment.

 * Profile - User can view their identity and stats

 * Detail- User can view the detail of particular resource.
     *  Professors can see the feedback as the average number of stars for each assignment of a course.
+     * Students can provide a rating in five stars for all the added assignment.

 ### 3. Navigation